Page Smith: Career

 Both before and after his resignation Smith was intellectually active as a scholar, author, and columnist.
 He wrote more than 20 books, including a biography of John Adams that won the 1963 Bancroft Prize, and an eight-volume A People's History of the United States.

-After leaving the University of California at Santa Cruz, Smith and Lee held free, weekly, round-table lectures on American History at the Caffe Pergolessi in downtown Santa Cruz.
+After leaving the University of California, Santa Cruz, Smith and Lee held free, weekly, round-table lectures on American History at the Caffe Pergolessi in downtown Santa Cruz.
 The lectures were part of an ad-hoc series of lectures named Penny U because entrance cost one penny, a coffee-house tradition dating back to 17th Century London.
 Penny U still gathers as of 2022.

 Activism

 Smith and Lee started the William James Association upon leaving institutional academia.
 William James wrote The Moral Equivalent of War, which centers around a civic call to voluntary work service during peace time.
 Taking cues from this and from his own time in Rosenstock Huessy's Camp William James Smith, along with Lee, sought to reestablish the spirit that was at work in the Civilian Conservation Corps.
 Then California Governor Jerry Brown met Smith and Lee.
 Brown was inspired by their exodus from UCSC and along with them found inspiration in the civic call to voluntary work services embraced by Camp William James and the similar effort signified by the original Civilian Conservation Corps.
 With these influences, Brown set forth the impetus to start the California Conservation Corps, which has been active as of 2022 as an environmental service department in the State of California and holds the motto "Hard Work, Low Pay, Miserable Conditions and More!"
 Around that same time in the late 1970s Brown also selected Smith's wife, Eloise Pickard Smith, as the first Director of his newly formed California Arts Council, which as of 2022 has a standing and continuing history as a major department within the State of California.

 Smith worked as a community activist for homeless people in Santa Cruz.
 The William James Association in Santa Cruz helped establish a homeless shelter.
 It also offered work options for unemployed individuals.
 The Association was instrumental as well in the beginning of the Homeless Garden Project.
 The William James Association as of 2022 is active and continuing the Prison Arts Project which is the continuation of Eloise Pickard Smith's California Prison Arts Project that she began when she was the director of the California Arts Council.